Work with a Hudi dataset - Amazon EMR

 Read from a Hudi dataset

 To retrieve data at the present point in time, Hudi performs snapshot queries by default.
 Following is an example of querying the dataset written to S3 in Write to a Hudi dataset.
-Replace s3://DOC-EXAMPLE-BUCKET/myhudidataset with your table path, and add wildcard asterisks for each partition level, plus one additional asterisk.
+Replace s3://amzn-s3-demo-bucket/myhudidataset with your table path, and add wildcard asterisks for each partition level, plus one additional asterisk.
 In this example, there is one partition level, so we've added two wildcard symbols.

 Note